Cooking My Dreams

 "Maltagliati" is a shape of fresh pasta usually handmade which literally means "badly cut".
 It's usually done roughly cutting square-rhombus shapes from a medium-thin sheet of fresh pasta.

 The peculiarity of this cut of pasta is that every single piece is slightly different from each other, since they are all cut randomly.
 Although the dimension is pretty much the same, around 5 cm (2 inches) per side.
+The maltagliati should not be too thin otherwise the pasta could break while cooking or stirring, due to its wide dimensions.

 Check out also this extensive post on how to make fresh pasta from scratch.